The Cartels and Leniency Review: Spain

 Article 1 of the Competition Act establishes a general prohibition against any kind of agreement, decision or concerted practice that has as its object, or that may produce, anticompetitive effects in the market.
 The Competition Act refers explicitly to price-fixing, allocation of clients and market sharing as examples of restrictive practices.
 Such agreements, decisions or concerted practices may nonetheless benefit from an exemption if they improve the production or distribution of goods or promote technical or economic progress, subject to specific requirements.7 Furthermore, the prohibitions under Article 1 of the Competition Act do not apply to agreements resulting from the application of a law.8

-Agreements falling under the scope of Article 1 of the Competition Act that do not benefit from an exemption are illegal and void.
+Agreements falling within the scope of Article 1 of the Competition Act that do not benefit from an exemption are illegal and void.

 The CNMC has declared the 'fight against cartels to be its number one priority in competition enforcement'.
-In the 13 years since the adoption of the current Competition Act in 2007, more than 60 cartels have been discovered and sanctioned in Spain, with total fines above €1 billion.11 In 2020, the CNMC issued two decisions sanctioning cartels.12 The CNMC has intensified its efforts in the detection of big-rigging conduct by means of the recent creation of an intelligence unit dedicated to identifying indicia of bid rigging conduct based on the analysis of the data regarding the offers submitted in public tenders.
+In the 14 years since the adoption of the current Competition Act in 2007, more than 60 cartels have been discovered and sanctioned in Spain with fines totalling over €1 billion.11 In 2021, the CNMC issued six decisions sanctioning cartels.12 The CNMC has intensified its efforts in the detection of bid-rigging conduct with the recent creation of an intelligence unit dedicated to identifying indicia of such conduct based on the analysis of data regarding offers submitted in public tenders.

 Spain's leniency programme was introduced in February 2008.
-Leniency is only available to practices falling within the scope of the definition of a 'cartel'.
-The leniency programme has been applied in 28 cases since its entry into force in Spain in 2008.13
+Leniency is only available to practices falling within the scope of the definition of a cartel.
+The leniency programme has been applied in 32 cases since its adoption in Spain in 2008.

 Cooperation with other jurisdictions